Government lawyers discuss their experiences as legal trainees

 “HMRC handles cases involving a wide range of tax disputes and this includes major litigation for the purpose of tackling tax avoidance.
 This work seeks to protect vast sums of tax and can be very high profile.
 It is very exciting to see a case that you have had an involvement in splashed across the news.
 Working for HMRC demonstrates that tax and the law surrounding it is incredibly diverse and permeates into most areas.
 If you want to be at the cutting edge working on cases that ultimately affect all of us, then this is the department for you.”

-“The work in the GLS is very different from anywhere else.
+“The work is very different from anywhere else.
 You are able to gain experience in dealing with law and politics which are both interesting, high profile and often in the media.
 Trainees are given very early responsibility but there’s plenty of support when you need it!
 All in all, it’s great place to develop your legal skills and knowledge.”

 Published: 30 June 2015